superboySB/V-Max/README.md

 For those who prefer to run V-Max without the complete ScenarioMax integration, a lightweight wrapper is available.
 This wrapper generates one single SDC path at every scenario reset.
 Keep in mind that while this approach simplifies testing, it increases computational overhead and may not always produce an SDC path that perfectly matches the ground truth.

+**Mini datasets (around 1000 scenarios each) are provided in the release section for nuPlan and WOMD, containing the ScenarioMax changes**

 ## Installation